segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift-ios/index.md

 ## Destination filters
 > info ""
 > Destination filters are only available to Business Tier customers.
+>
-Destination filters on mobile device-mode destinations are in beta for Analytics Swift.
+> Destination filters on mobile device-mode destinations are in beta and only supports Analytics-Swift and [Analytics-Kotlin](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/).

 Use Analytics Swift to set up [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.

+> warning ""
+> When you use destination filters in mobile device-mode, certain fields that are added to the payload server-side such as an IP address, aren't supported.
+Segment ignores these filters.

 To get started with destination filters using Swift:
 1. Add the Swift package `git@github.com:segmentio/DestinationFilters-Swift.git` as a dependency through either of these 2 options: